C2SM/git-course/advanced/Exercise_8_git-submodule.md

 git status
 ```

-Git is now informing us that we now have modified content in the posters submodule.
+Git is now informing us that we now have modified content in the *posters* submodule.

 ## Create new content locally and update the sub-repository <a name="push"></a>
-Now, let's commit the change to the posters submodule, and push that change to our posters repository on GitHub.
+Now, let's commit the change to the *posters* submodule, and push that change to our *posters* repository on GitHub.

-Go back into the posters submodule and add and commit the change we just made.
+Go back into the *posters* submodule and add and commit the change we just made.

 ```plaintext
 cd posters
 git commit -am "Add poster 1 to the schedule"
 ```

-You can treat the submodule like any Git repository and simply push the new commit to your fork on GitHub.
+You can treat the submodule like any other Git repository, and simply push the new commit to your fork on GitHub.

 ```plaintext
 git push origin
 ```

-If you navigate back to your GitHub fork (and refresh the page if necessary), you should see the commit that you just made.
+If you go back to your GitHub fork (and refresh the page if necessary), you should see the commit that you just made.

-The *conference_planning* repository now needs to be updated, to point to the new commit in the posters submodule.
-Let's do this now.
+The *conference_planning* repository needs to be updated, to point to the new commit in the *posters* submodule.
+Let's do that now.

 ```plaintext
 cd ..